 Second order settlements and housing infill and consolidation area Ga-Mashegwana, Ga-Mogashoa, Manganeng, Schoonord, Tsatane These areas are clustered around the D4226 and D4241 routes.
 It is served by Magnet heights and Schoonoord services nodes Growth: Growth of these settlements will be stable with no economic activity to drive migration.
 The economic base are very narrow and the sprawl of settlements need to be prohibited in order to support in fill and densification as means of creating economies of scale for the two service nodes.
 The escarpment area to the east should be protected against further intrusion of residential development.
 Accessibility: Provide public transport facilities in the nodes and along the D4226 and D4241 routes.
 This include pedestrian amenities at stops e.g. shades or shelters, lighting, sidewalks etc.Local collector streets need to be tarred.
 Economic activities: The main economic activities need to be focused in the two nodes and including settlements' services e.g. convenience stores, hair dressers etc.The are government services that can support the development of administrative type businesses Social and community facilities: Existing facilities ought to be maintained.
 Existing school sites can also be used to cluster community facilities.
-This clustering will also assist with the accommodation of markets or sales points (e.g. pension day markets)at accessible points Third order settlements Ga-Maila,Ga-Malaka,Ga-Mampane,Ga-Masemola,Ga-Molepane,Ga-Phala,Ga-Sefoka,GoodHope,Kome,Kopjeng,Makhutso,Malope,Mamohlakane,Manganeng,Marulaneng,Masanteng,Masehlaneng,Matlakatle,Makgwabe,Mmotwaneng,Mogaladi,Mohlarekoma,Mohwelere,Ngwaritsi,Ntwelemushi,Patantshwane,Sehuswan Relatively more isolated / inaccessible in local context than other settlements types.
+This clustering will also assist with the accommodation of markets or Third order Ga-Maila,Ga-Malaka,Ga- Relatively more isolated / sales points (e.g. pension day markets)at accessible points Growth: Growth of these settlements Mampane,Ga- Masemola,Ga- Molepane,Ga-Phala,Ga- Sefoka,Good Hope,Kome,Kopjeng,Makhut so,Malope,Mamohlakane,M anganeng,Marulaneng,Masa nteng,Masehlaneng,Matlaka tle,Makgwabe,Mmotwaneng, Mogaladi,Mohlarekoma,Moh welere,Ngwaritsi,Ntwelemus hi,Patantshwane,Sehuswan inaccessible in local context than other settlements types.
 No strong local nodes at present.
 These settlements are scattered with fragmented configurations that do not support viable service provision.
-Service provision will be expensive if a full package of Growth: Growth of these settlements will be limited with no economic activity to drive in migration.
+Service provision will be expensive if a full package of settlements will be limited with no economic activity to drive in migration.
 The economic base are very narrow and the sprawl of settlements need to be prohibited in order to create limited economy of scale of small scale and convenience type of businesses.
 Accessibility: Provide public transport facilities in the nodes and along the 4310, D4150, D4100 and D4480 routes.
 This includes

 e,Serageng,Thabanapitsi,Th services is to be provided pedestrian amenities at stops e.g.

-oto,Tsatane,Tswaing,Tswata shade or shelters.
+oto,Tsatane,Tswaing,Tswata · shade or shelters.
 Local collector

 go streets need to be tarred.

 Economic activities: The main

 economic activities need to be

 focused at intersections with the

 D4310, D4150, D4100 and D4480

 routes e.g. convenience stores,

 hair dressers etc.

 Social and community facilities:

 Existing facilities ought to be

 maintained.
 Existing school sites

 can also be used to cluster

 community facilities.
 This clustering

 will also assist with the

 accommodation of markets or

 sales points (e.g. pension day

 markets)at accessible points